Raynes/lein-newnew/README.markdown

        /src
          /leiningen
            /new
-             my-awesome-template.clj    <= template specification
+             my_awesome_template.clj    <= template specification

-This the the example specification
+This the the example specification.
+Note that the file is in `src/leiningen/new/my_awesome_template.clj`; it has a namespace of `leiningen.new.my-awesome-template` and it has one method `leiningen.new.my-awesome-template/my-awesome-template` within the namespace.

-    (ns leiningen.new.<my-awesome-template>
+    (ns leiningen.new.my-awesome-template
       "Generate a basic application project."
       (:use [leiningen.newnew.templates :only [year project-name
                                             sanitize-ns name-to-path]]))
-    (defn <my-awesome-template>
+    (defn my-awesome-template
       "An application project template."
       [name]
       {:template true     ;; must be true, to differentiate from old   templating system